sametyolcusty/Python_projects/README.md

-# Weelcome to my Python projects
+# Welcome to my Python projects

 I am trying to produce various projects such as data analysis projects and subject comprehension projects using the Python language.